gmarginet/SqlQueryTools/README.md

 When the query in the sql file returns a result set the code behind file will also contain a dto class.

-The generated cde can be used to execute the query with an ORM like [Dapper]
+The generated code can be used to execute the query with an ORM like [Dapper]